CaptainCrowbar/rs-interval/docs/interval-map.md

 bool operator>=(const IntervalMap& a, const IntervalMap& b) noexcept;
 ```

 Lexicographical comparison operators.
-These call `T`'s equality and less-than
+These call `T`'s comparison operators.
-operators.
 The default value does not participate in comparisons.

 ### Element access functions